KxSystems/embedPy/README.md

 q)p)print(1+2)
 3
 ```
-Multiline Python code can be loaded and executed in q scripts.
-Prefix the first line of the code with `p)`.
-Subsequent lines of Python code should be indented according to the usual Python indentation rules.  e.g.
+Multiline Python code can be loaded and executed using q scripts (but not from the console).
+Prefix the first line of the code with `p)` and indent subsequent lines of Python code according to the usual Python indentation rules.
+e.g.
 ```bash
 $ cat test.q
 a:1                   / q code